-Again, there are no waiting period to qualify for NON-QM Loans after a housing event or bankruptcy.
+Again, there is no waiting period to qualify for NON-QM Loans after a housing event or bankruptcy.

 Advantages Of Real Estate Purchase Land Contracts

-The advantages for sellers in offering Real Estate Purchase Land Contracts is that they can normally get a higher sales price for their home.
+The advantage for sellers in offering Real Estate Purchase Land Contracts is that they can normally get a higher sales price for their home.

 - Sellers can just charge interest only until the home buyer can qualify for traditional financing